Chasing March Sunshine

 How to Shift Your Wardrobe: Late Winter to Early Spring

-You’ve got errands to run and a date with yourself at your favorite coffeeshop.
+You’ve got a few errands to tend to — and a standing date with yourself at your favorite coffee shop.

 Shame is Two Sizes Too Big